-As a child, Su watched in fascination the animals, insects and birds around her.
-She adored wildlife and also thoroughly enjoyed drawing.
-Throughout the following years, her love of art and her concern for her fellow creatures has been unceasing.
+As a child, I watched in fascination the animals, insects and birds around me.
+I adored wildlife and also thoroughly enjoyed drawing the plants and animals that I saw.
+Throughout the following years, my love of art and my concern for our fellow creatures has been unceasing.

 Over the years, whilst sketching and studying my surroundings; I have also enjoyed using as reference the items collected whilst out walking.
 Feathers, leaves, discarded egg shells, skulls and bones are all included on my ‘nature-table’.

 Self-taught and working from home, in 1989 I entered a Dorset Art Magazine art competition and was awarded First Prize for my ‘Dandie Dinmont Terrier’ pencil drawing.
 Concentrating on painting Wildlife and Pet Portraits, a year later I exhibited an artwork alongside many well known artists at the Mall Galleries in London, and exhibited in galleries in the South.

 In 1989, I also moved to the Larmer Tree Gardens in the village of Tollard Royal, Wiltshire, and began to establish my reputation as a self-employed artist.
 The Larmer Tree Victorian Gardens, created by General Pitt Rivers in 1880, contain a wonderful collection of ornate buildings, majestic trees and intimate arbours.
 Situated in the middle of Cranborne Chase and surrounded by woodland walks and stunning scenery, I have always felt very privileged at being able to live and work in such beautiful surroundings.